-Indianapolis Colts close facility after positive coronavirus tests
+Colts close facility after positive coronavirus tests; Falcons-Vikings game is on track

 “This morning, we were informed that several individuals within our organization have tested posted for COVID-19,” the Colts said in a written statement.
 “The team is currently in the process of confirming those tests.
 In the meantime, the practice facility will be closed and the team will work remotely while following NFL protocols.
 We are in communication with the NFL and will have more information when available.”

-The Falcons are scheduled to play the Minnesota Vikings on Sunday in Minneapolis.
-The Falcons closed their facility and worked remotely Thursday after a member of their coaching staff tested positive, according to a person familiar with the result.
+The Falcons said in a written statement Friday that they had “resumed in-person work” at their facility “under the NFL’s supplemental intensive protocols.”
+The Falcons worked remotely Thursday after a member of their coaching staff tested positive, according to a person familiar with the result.
 The NFL gave the team the option to reopen its facility Thursday afternoon but the Falcons decided to work remotely all day, a person close to the situation said.

 “Not all cases are the same when we do have a single positive ….
 Every one of these cases is different,” Allen Sills, the NFL’s chief medical officer, said in a conference call with reporters Thursday afternoon.
 “We have to judge the merits of what’s going on based on the totality of the information we have ….
 What we’re really trying to determine is: What do we think is the risk of ongoing transmission?”